edaa-org/pyEDAA.ProjectModel/doc/index.rst

 The pyEDAA.ProjectModel Documentation
 #####################################

-An abstract model of EDA tool projects.
+An abstract model of HDL design projects and EDA tooling.

 .. _goals: